SSoelvsten/bdd-benchmark/README.md

 - [**Adiar**](https://github.com/ssoelvsten/adiar):
   An I/O Efficient implementation with iterative algorithms using priority queues to exploit a special sorting of BDD nodes streamed from and to the disk.
-These algorithms have no need for memoization or garbage collection, but, on the other hand, nodes are also not shareable between BDDs.
+These algorithms have no need for memoization or garbage collection.
+  But, on the other hand, nodes are also not shareable between BDDs.
+It also supports Zero-suppressed Decision Diagrams.

 - [**BuDDy**](http://vlsicad.eecs.umich.edu/BK/Slots/cache/www.itu.dk/research/buddy/):